Blue School grant program overview

 Four types of grants will be available — water quality field study, water conservation garden project, classroom/community awareness, and freshwater resources educational program.

-Examples of successful grants from our inaugural year include:
+Examples of successful grants include:

 - Water quality comparison of stormwater ponds on campus